MaximilianPfitzenmaier/better-google/README.md

 # Frontier

-Will be an array consisting of urls that we plan to visit.
+Exists in a database table and can be kept between executions.

-Resolve the following topics into urls we can use for a good initial frontier.
+The initial frontier is made up of websites about that cover roughly the following topics:

 - attractions
 - food and drinks